lsst-sitcom/spot_motion_monitor/docs/usage.rst

   The current version of the user interface.

 config
   The version of a specified configuration file.
-This is ``null`` is no file is used.
+This is ``null`` if no file is used.

 camera
 ------